Switched At Birth And Monette’s CART Captioning, Part I – III

 • Veteran court reporters, CART Captioners expanding their career options in related fields,

-• Students and veterans alike who find they’re struggling with key areas of daily practice,
+• Students and veterans alike who find they’re struggling with key areas of daily practice.

 Check out: Reach Your Goals with Tutoring and Career Coaching http://crrbooks.com/index.php?cPath=29

 About Monette Benoit:

-As a 25+ year court reporter, CART Captioner, author of NCRA test-prep material, an instructor, and public speaker, Monette Benoit has taught multiple theories, academics, all speed classes, and the 225 homeroom within NCRA-approved schools and a community college.
-She understands the challenges many adults now face in our industry and schooling.
+As a 25+ year court reporter, CART Captioner, author of NCRA test-prep material, and an instructor, public speaker, Monette Benoit has taught multiple theories, academics, all speed classes, and the 225 homeroom within NCRA-approved schools and a community college.
+She understands the challenges.

 Monette Benoit has worked with thousands of professionals, court reporters, CART Captioners, students, and instructors.